X-Vine Models for Multivariate Extremes: Parametric families of tail copula densities

-In \citet[Definition~3]{mcneil2010archimedean}, the family of \emph{Liouville} copulas is defined as the collection of survival copulas of random vectors of the form $\bY = S \bW$, where $\bW$ has a Dirichlet distribution on the unit simplex and is independent of the positive random variable $S$, whose distribution is referred to as the radial distribution.
-The special case where $\bW$ is uniformly distributed on the unit simplex yields the family of Archimedean copulas \citep{mcneil2009multivariate}.
+In \citet[Definition~3]{mcneil2010archimedean}, the family of \emph{Liouville} copulas is defined as the collection of survival copulas of random vectors of the form $\bY = S \bW$, where $\bW$ has a Dirichlet distribution on the unit simplex and is independent of the positive random variable~$S$.
+The special case where $\bW$ is uniformly distributed on the unit simplex yields the family of \chng{\emph{Archimedean}} copulas \citep{mcneil2009multivariate}.